unlock-protocol/unlock/unlock-protocol.com/blog/hello-optimistic-unlocking.md

 In a nutshell, Optimistic Unlocking makes the entire purchasing experience better by allowing instant unlocking while still maintaining a high degree of security.
 A much nicer user experience gives users more freedom and creators more conversion, all with minimal risk.

 That’s Optimistic Unlocking – and one step towards our bigger goal of removing barriers in the purchasing flow.
-We hope you find this mechanism just œas exciting and useful as we do and we’d love to hear from you – email us, or join the conversation on telegram.
+We hope you find this mechanism just as exciting and useful as we do and we’d love to hear from you – email us, or join the conversation on telegram.